dojo/docs/dojox/mobile.rst

 Getting Started
 ===============

-Loading the basic dojox.mobile codebase is extremely simple.
+Loading the basic Dojo Mobile codebase is extremely simple.
 It's a couple requires and then selecting the CSS.
 That's it.

 Loading Dojo Mobile (using Dojo 1.7+ preferred api's):
 ------------------------------------------------------